-Seventeen (17) to 24 days after surgery, the subject will return for the Postop Week 3 evaluation and a 1st adjustment treatment of the RxLAL.
+Seventeen (17) to 24 days after surgery on the fellow eye, the subject will return for the Postop Week 3 evaluation and a 1st adjustment treatment on both implanted RxLALs.
 Subsequent second and third adjustment treatments, if necessary, will all be separated by 3-7 days.
-The necessity of the second adjustment treatment is guided by the LDD.
+The necessity of the second adjustment treatment is guided by the LDD based on inputted manifest refraction and target values.